VH-Lab/vhlab-microscopyimageanalysis-matlab/README.md

             labels - labels of these rois
     colocalization/

-One neds to initially set up a subfolder called images/named_images
+One needs to initially set up a subfolder called images/named_images

+For example, if one has two TIF stacks named 'PSD-channel.tif' and 'YFP-channel.tif', one would create the following directories:

+myexperiment/
+	images/
+		PSD_raw/
+			PSD-channel.tif
+		YFP_raw/
+			YFP-channel.tif